Examples of non-amenable, boundary-amenable dynamical systems: Acknowledgments

 \section{Acknowledgments}

-The author aknowledges the support of the grant SOE-Young Researchers 2024 "Generalized Akemann-Ostrand Property: Analytical, Dynamical And Rigidity Properties (GAOPADRP)", CUP: E83C24002550001 and the MIUR Excellence Department Project 2023--2027 MatMod@Tov awarded to the Department of Mathematics, University of Rome Tor Vergata.
-He also akcnowledges the support of INdAM-GNAMPA and of IM PAN, where this work was partially developed.
+The author acknowledges the support of the grant SOE-Young Researchers 2024 "Generalized Akemann-Ostrand Property: Analytical, Dynamical And Rigidity Properties (GAOPADRP)", CUP: E83C24002550001 and the MIUR Excellence Department Project 2023--2027 MatMod@Tov awarded to the Department of Mathematics, University of Rome Tor Vergata.
+He also acknowledges the support of INdAM-GNAMPA and of IM PAN, where this work was partially developed.
+The author thanks the anonymous referee for the useful suggestions which led to an improvement of the exposition and of the range of applications of the results proved in this work.

 \baselineskip0pt